 The instructions inserted into the program for Technique B are identical to the instructions inserted for Technique A. The trace routine being invoked, however, interfaces with the cache simulator differently.
-If no context switches can occur during the execution of the block, the cache simulator is invoked only once with the address of the first instruction within the basic block and the size of entire block passed as arguments.
+If no context switches can occur during the execution of the block or the cache simulator was compiled to not allow context switches, then the cache simulator is invoked only once with the address of the first instruction within the basic block and the size of entire block passed as arguments.
 Thus, the cache simulator is treating the entire block as one large instruction.
 The actual number of references to the cache associated with the block, which is determined statically, may be greater than the number of instructions within the block.
 This situation occurs when one or more instructions span more than one cache line.
 The number of references, hits and misses, caused by invoking the simulator for the entire block as one large instruction is equal to the number of cache lines being referenced.
 The remaining references associated with the block due to spatial locality will always be cache hits and need not be simulated.
 Thus, the counter for the number of cache hits is incremented by the number of remaining references after the call to the simulator.
-If it is determined that a periodic context switch may occur during the execution of the block, then the cache simulator will be invoked for each individual instruction within the block as in Technique A.
+If it is determined that a periodic context switch may occur during the execution of the block, then the cache simulator will be invoked for each individual instruction within the block as in Technique A. The source code for the trace routine with Technique B is given in Figure 3.
+The variables c hits and c misses, which represent the number of cache hits and misses, are global variables with initial values of zero.
+The portions that are in boldface are used only when periodic context switches are allowed.